Explore Psychology at Bay College

 Why Bay College?

-Our courses are designed to transfer to other colleges and universities and serve as the foundation for students who major or minor in psychology.
+The Psychology program at Bay College is designed for students to transfer to other colleges and universities as well as serve as the foundation for students who major or minor in psychology.
 But whether you are majoring in psychology or not, the first course you take is PSYC 201 Introduction to Psychology which gives you a broad survey of contemporary scientific psychology.

 Other psychology courses offered at Bay offer you a more detailed look at a specific area of psychology.
 For instance, PSYC 220 Developmental Psychology examines how we change across the lifespan.
 In PSYC 206 Social Psychology you’ll learn about social thinking, social influence, and social relations.
 PSYC 208 Abnormal Psychology provides an overview of how psychological disorders are diagnosed, classified, and treated.